Scare up some fun this Halloween by making Jack Skellington Fudge for all your favorite ghouls and goblins. It's easy using a 2-ingredient recipe.

 Jack Skellington Fudge

 This fun fudge recipe is for all of you Nightmare Before Christmas fans who think the Pumpkin King of Halloween Town is really cool.
-Jack Skellington is a living skeleton who embodies the spirit of Halloween and his simple facial features make him a perfect subject to make out of fudge or white chocolate bowls, cookies, or cakes.
+Jack Skellington is a living skeleton who embodies the spirit of Halloween and his simple facial features make him a perfect subject to create sweet treats like this fudge or Jack Skellington Cheesecakes, white chocolate Jack Skellington bowls, or even a Jack Skellington Dip.

 To make these slightly spooky Halloween treats you need to make a batch of 2-ingredient white chocolate fudge which will be decorated using a black food coloring marker.